NeodymiumPhish/postgresgui/README.md

 All dependencies are managed through Swift Package Manager and will be downloaded automatically on first build.

+### About Contributing

+You might encounter "Automatic signing failed" issues when building from source.
+This happens because the project's code signing settings are tied to the maintainer's Apple Developer Team ID and bundle identifier.

+**To fix this, please try the following:**

+1. Select the **PostgresGUI** target in Xcode
+2. Go to the **Signing & Capabilities** tab
+3. Change the **Bundle Identifier** to something unique (e.g., `com.yourname.PostgresGUI-dev`)
+4. Set **Team** to your Personal Team or your own Apple Developer account

+**Why the signing configuration is hardcoded:**

+The signing settings are intentionally kept hardcoded in the repository.
+The app uses Keychain to securely store database passwords, and Keychain access is tied to the app's code signature.
+Without consistent code signing (same Team ID and bundle identifier), macOS treats each build as a different app and prompts the user for Keychain permission every time the app accesses stored passwords — which is disruptive.

+If you'd like to contribute, feel free to submit a pull request.
+I can test it locally on my machine and provide screenshots to confirm everything works correctly.
+(Fikri Ghazi Jan 18, 2026)

 ## Support

 - Visit [postgresgui.com/support](https://postgresgui.com/support) for help and documentation